Interpersonal Psychotherapy

 Substance use disorders have biopsychosocial aspects.
 IPT can help patients address the psychological and sociological aspects of the disease, including attachment and relational factors that can contribute to the development and maintenance of the disease.
 This helps patients better understand why relational patterns need to be changed for successful recovery.

-There are brief intervention models that require as few as three sessions, but the full comprehensive approach is designed to be more long term—perhaps six months to a year.
+There are brief intervention models that require as few as three sessions, but the full comprehensive approach is designed to be more long term—anywhere from six months to a year.

 A collaborative relationship between therapist and patient are goals shared by motivational interviewing (MI) and interpersonal psychotherapy.
 With MI, therapists work with ambivalent patients to see how conflicting goals prevent them from living their best lives.
 Through adopting a supportive, respectful, non-confrontational approach, the therapist can help the individual find the motivation to change their behavior.
 According to both theories, patients have good reasons for not wanting to change.
 Providing validation and empathy for those reasons is a critical step in helping patients reduce shame and increase their willingness to want to change.